void630/tiny-tapeout-full-adder/docs/info.md

 Cout = (A AND B) OR (A AND Cin) OR (B AND Cin)

-The input and output pins are mapped as follows:
+The Tiny Tapeout input and output pins are mapped as follows:

 - ui_in[0] = A
 - ui_in[1] = B